andrewdotwang/WatercolorRendering/docs/index.md

 In this project, the renderer is used to generate water-color-esque patches of pigment on any object mesh.
 We build upon our previously created ray-traced renderer to allow different faces of a mesh to have different reflectance spectrums.
 To do this, we modify faces of the HalfedgeMesh during the simulation phase to hold a desired reflectance spectrum (set at the end of simulation), then propagate that spectrum into the primitives used by the renderer.
 Finally, we modify our ray-tracing code so the bidirectional scattering distribution function (BSDF) of “watercolored” meshes uses that custom reflectance.

 ### Implementation
 In our implementation, we run everything in a simulate_mesh function that takes in a mesh object.
 Drawing from Curtis et al., 1997, we run four main steps at each time step: *MoveWater*, *MovePigment*, *TransferPigment*, and *SimulateCapillaryFlow*.
+Code for these four methods can be found [below](#code--movewater--movepigment--transferpigment--and-simulatecapillaryflow).
 We start by generating water color patches (collections of mesh Faces that we want to watercolor) and then instantiating them with all the parameters necessary for the simulation.

 **MoveWater**: we update velocities in each direction for each cell to satisfy the 6 conditions for shallow water described in Curtis et al., 1997, and a discretization of the shallow water equations based on their grid structure is solved using Euler’s method.
 The first step of water movement involves updating water velocities across cell boundaries based on surrounding water velocities and cell water pressures.
 We store a non-negative outwards velocity in each halfedge, then update those velocities using a local coordinate system for each half edge that allows us to calculate analogs of the “horizontal” and “vertical” velocities of surrounding edges and cells.